Market Leadership

 Leadership breadth

-Mixed LeadershipNet Breadth +5
+Narrow LeadershipNet Breadth -16

 Leadership breadth measures the share of the universe outperforming VTI over the 6M window.